General contractor license requirements in Ohio

 - Be a U.S. citizen or legal alien with proof of residence

-- Work as a tradesperson for at least five years in the same trade as your application, be a registered engineer in the same trade as your application for at least three years or have equivalent experience that the board would find acceptable
+- Work as a tradesperson for at least five years in the same trade as your application, be a registered engineer in the same trade as your application for at least three years or have equivalent years of experience that the board would find acceptable

 - Not have been convicted of a crime or other disqualifying offense